kaenasylva/kaenasylva.github.io/essays/how-do-i-ask-smart-questions.md

 >    "Python Guessing Game for List of Colors from User [closed]"

-There is one big issue with this header–it’s not a question.
+There is one big issue with this header – it’s not a question.
 It doesn’t even fall within the realm of presenting the description of an issue.
 Instead, it appears to be the project description for a homework assignment.
 Upon opening the question, my suspicions were confirmed via some text enclosed in a blue box, which can be seen below.

 <img src="../img/closed-forum.JPG">